-Trump claims he wants stronger gun measures, doesn’t say how
+Trump says he wants stronger gun checks, but reneged in past

 “We have done much more than most administrations,” he said, without elaboration.
 “We have done actually a lot.
 But perhaps more has to be done.”

+At a February meeting with survivors and family members of the 2018 Parkland, Florida, school shooting in which 17 people died, Trump promised to be “very strong on background checks.”

+Trump claimed he would stand up to the gun lobby and finally get results in quelling gun violence.
+But he later retreated, expressing support for modest changes to the federal background check system and for arming teachers.

-Investigators focused on whether the El Paso attack was a hate crime after the emergence of a racist, anti-immigrant screed that was posted online shortly beforehand.
+In the El Paso attack, investigators are focusing on whether it was a hate crime after the emergence of a racist, anti-immigrant screed that was posted online shortly beforehand.
 Detectives sought to determine if it was written by the man who was arrested.
+The border city has figured prominently in the immigration debate and is home to 680,000 people, most of them Latino.

+On Twitter Monday, Trump seemed to deflect from scrutiny over the manifesto, which had language mirroring some of his own.
+As Democrats have called on Trump to tone down his rhetoric, Trump blamed the news media for the nation’s woes.

+“Fake News has contributed greatly to the anger and rage that has built up over many years,” he claimed

 In recent weeks, the president has issued racist tweets about four women of color who serve in Congress, and in rallies has spoken of an “invasion” at the southern border.
 His reelection strategy has placed racial animus at the forefront in an effort that his aides say is designed to activate his base of conservative voters, an approach not seen by an American president in the modern era.